R-ramljak/MNO_uncertainty/Reproduction/Readme.md

 -   If RStudio is available, open the [MNO_uncertainty.Rproj](https://github.com/R-ramljak/MNO_uncertainty/blob/main/Reproduction/MNO_uncertainty.Rproj) file for easier path management.

 -   Depending on which results you want to reproduce or which other code blocks you want to experiment with, you can follow this [file](https://github.com/R-ramljak/MNO_uncertainty/blob/main/Reproduction/Data/interim%20objects%20list.txt).
 It describes, which `*.rds` object contains which information and where it is loaded into one of the two main notebooks, according to *Partial reproduction \#'s*.

-These need to be handled in a continous dependent fashion, meaning if you want to reproduce everything from number 7 onwards you need load in the pervious numbers as well.
-Also, sometimes some intermediary objects that are created between *Partial reproduction \#'s* need to be created by running the code.
+-   Choose a *Partial reproduction \#* and search for it in the indicated notebook. *Partial reproduction \#* need to be handled in a continuous dependent fashion, meaning, if you want to reproduce everything from number 7 onward you need to load all previous numbers as well.
+Also, sometimes some intermediary objects that are created between *Partial reproduction \#'s* need to be created by running the respective code.

 ## License